Theragatha - The Verses of the Senior Monks

 They are content at the end of life,

-712Having realised the supreme Dhamma,
+712Having realized the supreme Dhamma,

-Without needing anything from the whole world,
+without needing anything in the whole world,

-One doesn’t grieve at death;
+one doesn’t grieve at death;

-It is just like escaping from a burning house.
+for it’s like escaping from a burning house.

 713Whatever has come to pass,

-Wherever life is obtained,
+wherever life is obtained,

 714Whoever understands this

-As it was taught by the Buddha
+as it was taught by the Buddha

-715It doesn’t occur to me, ‘I had past lives’;
+715It doesn’t occur to me, ‘I existed in the past’;

-All conditions will disappear —
+All conditions will disappear—

-The bare arising of phenomena,
+the bare arising of phenomena,

-And the bare continuity of conditions,
+and the bare process of conditions,

-There is no fear, village chief.
+there is no fear, village chief.

-717The world is like grass and wood:
+717The world is like grass and sticks:

-When this is seen with understanding,
+when this is seen with wisdom,

-Not finding anything to be mine,
+not finding anything to be mine,

 718I’m fed up with the body;

-I don’t need another life.
+I have no need for another life.

 This body will be broken up,

-There won’t be another.
+and there won’t be another.

 719Do what you want

-With my corpse.
+with my corpse.

 I won’t be angry or attached